Iacob Heraclid: Aftermath

 The new monarch reportedly ordered Despot's remains exhumed, placed in a burlap sack, and left to hang from a pole.
 One record claims that Putna's monks recovered them and placed them in a smaller wooden monastery; two centuries after, Putna was still preserving Despot's empty grave.
 Lăpușneanu also delivered Demetrios to Chiajna, who ordered his public humiliation and decapitation.
 In 1565–1566 Łaski activated his rights to the throne, and tried to invade Moldavia with Habsburg help; he had competition from Ștefan Mâzgă, endorsed by Pierre Roussel and Ferenc Zay.
-Also then, impostors claiming to be Despot's brother or son appeared in Venetian territories or under Habsburg rule.
+While Cyprian Bazylik withdrew from politics, to experience great success as a composer and prose writer, impostors claiming to be Despot's brother or son appeared in Venetian territories or under Habsburg rule.
 Peter the Younger's rival Mărăcine, who was living in exile in Istanbul, had been executed on Suleiman's orders.
 Nicolaus Bassaraba followed in Despot's footsteps, escaping to Malta, then to Spain.

 The Chronicle of Azarie includes a posthumous damnation of Despot.
 His death, the author claimed, had "stifled the amber that produced a smoke of non-belief".
 Traditional Moldavian historiography replicated this narrative, asserting that Despot's downfall was an act of divine retribution.
 Crăciun notes that the "reactive violence or intensity offer a measure of the impact his [religious] policies have had on Moldavian society".
 Another author, Cristian Luca, proposes a parallel between Despot and a 1580s Wallachian Prince, Petru Cercel, in that they both tried to Westernize their countries but were met with violent hostility from traditionalists.
 However, some Moldavians remained indebted to the deceased Prince.
 According to Kesterska Sergescu, a series of rebellions and mass flights in the later 1560s suggests that "Jacob Heraclide's example did not go unheeded".
 Historical topographers note the presence of a carved stone slab at Areni, which may indicate that the populace there still commemorated his death.